TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 Issuing warnings
 ================

-Use these functions to issue warnings from C code.
+Use these functions to issue warnings kutoka C code.
 They mirror similar functions exported by the Python :mod:`warnings` module.
 They normally print a warning message to *sys.stderr*; however, it is also possible that the user has specified that warnings are to be turned into